How did you get into sport?

 Alex Ross – Head of Athletic Performance & Sport Science (Scottish Rugby).
 Boosting rugby performance across 4 countries & working with multimillion dollar athletes in MLB.

-Send a text From international rugby to Major League Baseball and back again, Alex’s journey in elite sport is truly unique.
+Send us Fan Mail From international rugby to Major League Baseball and back again, Alex’s journey in elite sport is truly unique.
 He has made significant contributions to the game of rugby across four countries: in New Zealand as Sport Science Manager with the The Blues (Super Rugby); in Argentina as Physical Performance Manager across all levels of their national rugby program; in the United States as Head of Performance for USA Rugby; and currently overseeing multiple levels of the national program with Scottish Rugby.
 Beyond rugby, Alex has also held senior leadership roles in Major League Baseball with the New York Mets and the Miami Marlins.
 This conversation explores the story of someone who grew up immersed in a sport that held relative obscurity in his own country, yet went on to make a global impact shaped by the experiences his gained from multiple high performance environments, research, and a deep commitment to the game he loves.
 Highlights from the episode… Alex describes the early days of being involved in Rugby in the US where the sport was relatively unknown and considered more recreational than professional.Alex spoke about his move to New Zealand and the challenges of eventually breaking into pro Rugby as an American in a Rugby obsessed nation.What Alex learnt about the high performance landscape during his time in NZ and chats about the similarities/differences he experienced in high performance settings in the US and the world.With no experience in running an international Rugby program, living in a non-English speaking country and not being able to speak the local language, how Alex courageously secured a role with Argentina as Physical Performance Manager across all levels.Now stepping into a role with Argentina and admittingly having limited experience, what did Alex pulled from as a guide for implementing systems, setting up structures, decision making etc?What's it like trying to transition into new country and new way of living?After rapid success in Rugby, why Alex chose to move into a new sport in Baseball joining the world renowned New York Mets (MLB).Alex provides an insight of what it’s like to work in a 162 game MLB season.
 The resources, staffing, training schedule, daily/weekly plan, load management, periodising strength training etc.“Individual development plans”...what are they?
 And what Alex has gained from Baseball that could assist with rugby athletes.
 With an increase in data collection and ability to monitor more in sport, how do you choose what to measure?When dealing with multimillion dollar contracted athletes, how do you get players to do things, that they may not want to do, because you feel strongly that it will benefit them?Are you more data informed or intuition informed when it comes to decision making?
 You'll be surprised by the answer...You have experienced an exceptional career that has also come with its challenges…Has it been worth it?
-People mentioned: John (Mitch) Mitchell: https://www.linkedin.com/in/john-mitchell-48041722a/Peter Bendix: https://en.wikipedia.org/wiki/Peter_BendixScott Lawrence: https://www.linkedin.com/in/scott-lawrence-rugby/ Alex Ross contact details: LinkedIn: https://www.linkedin.com/in/alexsross15/ Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/ Email: luis.resa@outlook.com Thanks for listening and please leave a review.
+People mentioned: John (Mitch) Mitchell: https://www.linkedin.com/in/john-mitchell-48041722a/Peter Bendix: https://en.wikipedia.org/wiki/Peter_BendixScott Lawrence: https://www.linkedin.com/in/scott-lawrence-rugby/ Alex Ross contact details: LinkedIn: https://www.linkedin.com/in/alexsross15/ Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/Email: luis.resa@outlook.comThanks for listening and please leave a review.
 If you would like more information on anything mentioned in this episode simply send me an email.

 1h 59m

-5. JAN 13
+7. JAN 13

 Justin Dougherty - Head Physiotherapist Newcastle Jets, A-League

-Send a text Justin is an Australian sports physiotherapist who has worked at the pinnacle of football in Australia in both the round ball game and Aussie rules football.
+Send us Fan Mail Justin is an Australian sports physiotherapist who has worked at the pinnacle of football in Australia in both the round ball game and Aussie rules football.
 He has been the Head Physio for 3 separate A-League clubs including the Newcastle Jets FC, Melbourne Victory FC and Macarthur Bulls FC, as well as spending 5 years as Rehabilitation Physio for the Syndey Swans (AFL).
 What’s most fascinating about Justin is not only has he been able to transition successfully across different sports, but he has also uniquely been able to transition between being a “generalist physio” to a “specialist physio”.
 In this conversation we chat all things rehab, including who should be involved, general milestones and the specifics of developing, implementing and evaluating a comprehensive and successful rehab plan, in amongst his own personal journey from starting in Hunter region of Newcastle, moving interstate, working in the AFL and returning full circle to where it all began.
 Highlights from the episode… What a Match day +1 entails and discusses the recovery protocols, top up drills for players and triaging of injured players that currently occur at the club.He talks about the steps that opened the door to his first opportunity in professional sport, including helping out and observing for over a year unpaid before ever being presented with a role at the club.How Justin deals with complex cases and the process he uses to manage injuries where he may not have extensive experience and knowledge around.After being on a rollercoaster of results with the Jets, Justin shares the lead up to the historic 2018 home grand final in Newcastle.
 How Justin received a job offer from one of the power houses of Australian football (Melbourne Victory FC) and the things he had to consider moving away from Newcastle to Melbourne.Justin shares his time at the Melbourne Victory and meeting world renowned sport scientist Ryan Timmins.Why Justin chose to leave one of the biggest and established A-league clubs to join one of the smallest and less developed clubs in the A-League.After only a few months at Macarthur Bulls FC, how Justin was offered a role in a different sport, in a different role with a different club with the Sydney Swans.What is involved in a specialised rehab physio role and how the medical/performance team was structured at the Swans."With increase personnel comes with the risk of decrease integration”.
 With larger medical/performance teams in the AFL, can there be too many people in department?
 If things don’t go according to plan, what’s the evaluation process you use when assessing the outcome of a return to play scenario.When developing and implementing a comprehensive rehab plan, how do you know what exercises, tests, milestones matter most?Justin shares why he left the Sydney Swans to go back and join the Newcastle Jets as Head Physio.
-People mentioned: Anthony Crea: https://open.spotify.com/episode/61NEsihgoSiiw5qDRl812xDamian Raper: https://www.linkedin.com/in/damian-raper-5b212b23/Ryan Timmins: https://open.spotify.com/episode/3Bt1GdDjwWiXNcCmjU2jBq Justin Dougherty contact details: LinkedIn: https://www.linkedin.com/in/justin-dougherty-185a0739/Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/ Email: luis.resa@outlook.com Thanks for listening and please leave a review.
+People mentioned: Anthony Crea: https://open.spotify.com/episode/61NEsihgoSiiw5qDRl812xDamian Raper: https://www.linkedin.com/in/damian-raper-5b212b23/Ryan Timmins: https://open.spotify.com/episode/3Bt1GdDjwWiXNcCmjU2jBq Justin Dougherty contact details: LinkedIn: https://www.linkedin.com/in/justin-dougherty-185a0739/Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/Email: luis.resa@outlook.comThanks for listening and please leave a review.
 If you would like more information on anything mentioned in this episode simply send me an email.

 1h 57m

-6. 12/14/2025
+8. 12/14/2025

 James Moore - Head of Physiotherapy and Rehabilitation, Scottish Rugby

-Send a text James in one of the most lateral and deep thinkers I know in the industry and has the expertise and experience to match.
+Send us Fan Mail James in one of the most lateral and deep thinkers I know in the industry and has the expertise and experience to match.
 He has worked across a diverse range of sports and athletes at the highest level including, Olympic sports where he was deputy Chef de Mission for the 2016 Rio Olympic games, professional tennis where he was responsible for the health and wellbeing of former world number 1 Andy Murray and Basketball as Head of Performance Therapies with Brooklyn Nets (NBA), to only name a few.
 Currently he is back in the sport of Rugby where he once worked for England Rugby and Saracens and is now Head of Physio & Rehab for Scottish Rugby.
 This is an all encompassing conversation where we dive into the technical aspects of injury management, decision making and learning strategies for practitioners at the highest level of sport all while James shares an unguarded personal journey of the highs and lows of working with the elite of high performance sport.
 Highlights from the episode… Being in the midst of his new role with Scottish Rugby, James shares his current approach to transitioning into a new sport and a new team.What often separates the good practitioners from the great practitioners is the non-technical skills and James shares how one can best identify and acquire these skills.What is your learning strategy?
 And what 3 questions you should ask yourself when reading and evaluating research and information.In an industry filled with an abundance of information, approaches and opinions, at its core Physio is quite simply “all you have to do is keep people moving and get them stronger”…or is it that simple?After being on a path for medicine James decided to pursue physio and move to Indianapolis USA, before moving again to Brisbane Australia to do his Masters and finally returning to the UK for his first role in sport.
 With a chance encounter through a presentation he did, how he was able to secure a role with England Rugby with no prior experience working in Rugby.James talks about his transition to the Brooklyn Nets and what it’s like to work with NBA superstars James Harden, Kevin Durant and Ben Simmons.Moving for roles.
 What James had to consider when moving his entire family to the other side of the world, the tough decisions that were made and the benefits that can come with embracing change.Working with some of the biggest names in Rugby, Tennis, NBA and Olympic sports what has been the cost of the career you’ve chosen?
 What other practitioners may need to consider when pursuing a role in sport.With all his experience, accomplished and the reputation he’s earnt…What is James solving for in the long term?
-People mentioned: Mark Young: https://www.linkedin.com/in/mark-young-b2aaa520/Dave Collins: https://www.linkedin.com/in/performanceuk/Mark England: https://en.wikipedia.org/wiki/Mark_EnglandChris Spice: https://en.wikipedia.org/wiki/Chris_SpiceBill Vicenzino: https://en.wikipedia.org/wiki/Bill_VicenzinoFionn MacPartlin: https://www.linkedin.com/in/fionnmacpartlin/ James Moore contact details: LinkedIn: https://www.linkedin.com/in/james-moore-4a412814/HDPN Website: https://www.hd-pn.comMarylebone Health Group Website: https://marylebonehealthgroup.com/team-member/james-moore/Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/ Email: luis.resa@outlook.com Thanks for listening and please leave a review.
+People mentioned: Mark Young: https://www.linkedin.com/in/mark-young-b2aaa520/Dave Collins: https://www.linkedin.com/in/performanceuk/Mark England: https://en.wikipedia.org/wiki/Mark_EnglandChris Spice: https://en.wikipedia.org/wiki/Chris_SpiceBill Vicenzino: https://en.wikipedia.org/wiki/Bill_VicenzinoFionn MacPartlin: https://www.linkedin.com/in/fionnmacpartlin/ James Moore contact details: LinkedIn: https://www.linkedin.com/in/james-moore-4a412814/HDPN Website: https://www.hd-pn.comMarylebone Health Group Website: https://marylebonehealthgroup.com/team-member/james-moore/Host: Luis Resa Contact me on: LinkedIn: https://www.linkedin.com/in/luis-resa-a975196b/Email: luis.resa@outlook.comThanks for listening and please leave a review.
 If you would like more information on anything mentioned in this episode simply send me an email.

 2h 6m